Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 This process ensures that the child’s needs remain the focus, and the court’s decisions adapt to new realities as they arise, aiming to support the child’s health, happiness, and development effectively

 In such critical decisions, having legal assistance can be invaluable.
-A skilled attorney from The Law Office of Richard Roman Shum can assist fathers by advocating for their rights and presenting a strong case for the most favorable custody arrangement.
+A skilled attorney from the Law Office of Richard Roman Shum, Esq can assist fathers by advocating for their rights and presenting a strong case for the most favorable custody arrangement.
 The attorney can help demonstrate a father’s ability to provide a supportive and stable environment for the child, or argue against joint custody if it’s not in the best interest of the child.
 Their guidance can be crucial in ensuring that the custody decision aligns with the best interests of the child while also respecting the rights of the father.

 “Attorney Richard Shum assisted my family and I with a very difficult landlord.
 At a time of a lot of concern and uncertainty, Mr. Shum was there for us every inch of the way, his confidence and vast knowledge of the law, together with his passion for it and for helping people, provided us the serenity to go on about our life, while he took care of they daunting matter.
 At the end we reached an agreement only Atterney Shum could achieve.
 Since I recommended his service to any friends that is in need of help with legal matters, from Landlord/Tenant to family court, and in every case I receive a thank you call from said friends, following the successful outcome he provided.
 So, as I say to my friends, if you need an Attorney that will fight for you, and not stress you out, call this guy. you will thank me.”